 - Heat the pan until a low boil begins

 - Lower the heat, adding the coconut oil.
 Keep in mind that you can choose to use infused oil or stick with non-infused oil.
 When opting for the non-infused oil, be sure to add infused honey if you want to experience any cannabis effects.

 - Add any cinnamon, honey, or other ingredients you enjoy.
 Those looking for an extra potent mug may want to use infused honey and infused oil.

 The cannabis community was really misled when early consumers used to say that sticks and stems were worthless.
 They aren’t ideal for smoking, but plant stems make excellent source material for weed tea.

 Steep time: Varies, with longer times recommended to mask the earthy taste of the stems

-Serving size: 1 mug per every 2 cups used
+Serving size: 1 mug per every 2 cups of stems used

 These are just three beginner-level infused weed tea recipes worth trying.
 Like the cannabis plant, tea is an expansive world with ample options to choose from.
 Use this article as your jumping-off point and enjoy the many flavors and experiences that await you.
-And as always, consume responsibly and see a qualified medical marijuana doctor if you'd like to learn more about cannabis tea and whether it's a good fit for your treatment plan.
+And as always, consume responsibly.